Joes-Madness/frr_zabbix_bgp_mon/README.md

-# Monitoring quagga BGP session  for zabbix
+# Monitoring FRR BGP session  for zabbix

 ## Description
 Descover and monitor BGP session with count of prefix or state like "Active" or Idle (Admin).